RL ROLAND LOPEZ

 end

-This model improperly handles diverse responsibilities.
+This model juggles too many responsibilities.

-Using composed_of for money management
+composed_of for money

 # app/models/bank_account.rb